Yucheng-Yan/Yucheng-Yan/README.md

 - ⚡ Fun fact: ...
 -->

-My name is yucheng (or andy), a web developer at [Daemon](https://www.daemon.com.au/), living in Sydney.
+My name is yucheng (or andy), a developer at [Daemon](https://www.daemon.com.au/), living in Sydney.
 ```plaintext⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠀⢠⣤⣄⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⢀⡀⠀⠈⣿⣿⣿⣷⣦⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀